 Death in Family: Full time employees are allowed time off with pay upon a death in the immediate family.
 In case of the death of father, mother, spouse, child, brother, sister, mother-in-law, or father-in-law, grandfather or grandmother, up to four days will be granted depending upon the circumstances of the case.
-Part-time employees are not eligible for this benefit.
+Part-time, per diem and temporary employees are not eligible for this benefit.

 Right to Vote: New York employers must provide employees with time off to vote in accordance with these state rules.
 If an employee does not have 4 consecutive hours at the beginning or end of their working shift when the polls open and close, they may take off up to 2 hours, without loss of pay, to allow them time to vote if they are a registered voter.